noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

 After having studied the reaction of the politics cluster on a large scale event, the US elections, and on an event of medium importance, the release of *Pokémon Go*, we want to test out the boundary of event impact in a case study on two incidences with similar circumstances.
 Those two incidents under study are the two major terrorist attacks in Paris in 2015.
 The first incident is the shooting in the Parisian satire magazine *Charlie Hebdo* on January 7, 2015.
 The second terrorist attack happening in the same year on November 13 in multiple locations throughout the city.
 Due to their geographical and temporal closeness, they provide an ideal basis to study a subreddit cluster's reaction.

-From the start of January, we can see the immediate temporal reaction of the Geography/World cluster in [figure ???](#fig-cluster-graph-charlie-hebdo).
+From the start of January, we can see the immediate temporal reaction of the Geography/World cluster in Figure [21](#fig-cluster-graph-charlie-hebdo).
 Days after the attack, there are some connections from and to the highlighted subreddits "france" and "paris", but the increase is only small compared to earlier examples.

 <figure id="fig-cluster-graph-charlie-hebdo">
   <div class="plotly-embed">